xLinkOut/guess-the-answer/README.md

 Same as macOS instructions but you know how to install Tesseract.

 ### Windows
-Windows support is currently not provided, but the software is easily portable and I gladly accept pull requests!
+Windows support requires some changes but installation follows the same steps.
+The software is easily portable and I gladly accept pull requests!

 ## Disclaimer
 Developed only for educational purpose (and fun!).